 Using Heat to Elongate

-Flex rods use dryer heat, but it’s low impact heat.
+Flex rods use dryer heat, but it’s low-impact heat.
 You can use flex rods and direct hair down the length of the rod to create elongation after it’s been pre-stretched.

 The Misconception About Curly Cuts

 There is a misconception that all textured hair can be cut wet and that is because of the degree of shrinkage.
 Tighter textures not only have a greater propensity for shrinkage, but then that head of hair will vary in how the hair shrinks.
-Pre-stretching hair or blow drying is useful in creating consistency in that strand.
+Pre-stretching hair or blowdrying is useful in creating consistency in that strand.
 Having that dialogue with your client on what areas of their hair shrink the most, you can create a more thorough, polished cut; and elongate the parts where shrinkage happens most.
 A stylist will be better able to manage the hair before the cut and see that it’s done in a proper way.

 It can get impossible at times to control tangled ends on a wet fro.
 Once we get into type 4 hair, it will require some type of stretching to have any certainty of precision and accuracy in cutting.
-So much about what we do in hair begins with control so if you don’t have control of the hair, you can’t expect a professionalized outcome.
+So much about what we do in hair begins with control.
+If you don’t have control of the hair, you can’t expect a professionalized outcome.
 Type 4 hair definitely has to be pre-stretched to have any control of it before cutting.
 I say that with humility.
 I want it so that type 4 hair can be cut in its natural state, but it’s not the case.